nagy135/subtube/README.md

 # BSPWM
 i m using it on bspwm, so there is "one-shot sticky floating small middle screen" rule with notification if too many thumbnails to fit

+# WAYLAND
+My daily usage is currently on [wayland](https://wiki.archlinux.org/title/wayland).
+If you use [xwayland](https://wiki.archlinux.org/title/wayland#XWayland) you should be fine, but I am using wayland native programs instead, so check out [wayland branch]()https://github.com/nagy135/subtube/tree/wayland).

 # FUTURE WORK
 * make repo of my "mpv history" script, that can play already played videos via rofi launcher